Careers with a Chemistry Degree: Your Path to Diverse Opportunities

 Pharmaceutical Research Scientist

 If you’re into drug development, this one’s a no-brainer.
-Because of that, you’ll work in labs, run clinical trials, and collaborate with biologists and pharmacologists.
 Pharmaceutical companies hire chemists to design and test new medications, ensuring they’re safe and effective.
+In real terms, you’ll work in labs, run clinical trials, and collaborate with biologists and pharmacologists.
 Bonus: This field is booming, with demand for new treatments for everything from cancer to rare diseases.

 Analytical Chemist